 Live sports streaming offers a great use-case for live video broadcasting.
 After all, what’s the point of watching the big game if you aren’t watching it live?
-Given the increased accessibility of broadband Internet and mobile technologies, it’s easier than ever to stream live video to viewers around the world.
+Given the increased accessibility of the broadband Internet and mobile technologies, it’s easier than ever to stream live video to viewers around the world.

 Live sports broadcasts over television and radio have long been standard practice.
 Streaming via the internet, however, is still a relatively new form of broadcast.
 Within the past decade, many sporting associations, organizations, and leagues have started to do live sports streaming online.
 Today, live stream sports events are on the rise, and it’s a great moment to get in on the action!
 Even better, there are now plenty of streaming solutions available to fit the needs and budget of all kinds of broadcasters, including the Dacast streaming platform.

 To get you started with live sports streaming, this article breaks down how to live stream sports successfully.
 In addition, we’ll equip you with some tips and considerations that apply especially to live sports streaming.
 First, however, let’s start with a review of why it makes good sense to live stream sports.